IRoam

-Brightroam is a deep discount international roaming mobile provider owned by iRoam Mobile Solutions a subsidiary of Sea Change Corporation.
-The company is headquartered in Toronto, Ontario, Canada and provides global cellular communications to corporations and individuals at reduced costs associated with international roaming.
+iRoam formerly Brightroam was a Canadian mobile roaming provider.
+The company provided global cellular communications and prepaid SIM cards to corporations and individuals that provided reduced rates for international roaming.

-Brightroam by iRoam
+To reduce costs customer service was minimal and automated.
+The company was headquartered in Toronto, Ontario, Canada.
+The company was acquired by another Canadian telecommunications company Telehop in 2014.
+The IRoam service continued as a brand of Telehop until 2022.

+History

+Foundation

 Founded in 2006, Brightroam Inc began as a subsidiary of Roadpost inc, leveraging their 15 years of history in providing short term cellular and international roaming services.
 The goal of the company was to provide international roaming services to North Americans, both to undercut roaming rates for GSM subs and to provide services to CDMA subscribers.
-Brightroam based its business plan around key factors such as highly Web-enabled automated sales, provisioning and customer service platform to reduce costs and pricing.
+Brightroam based its business plan around automated online sales, provisioning and customer service to reduce costs and pricing.

 iRoam Mobile takeover

-Effective December 22, 2010, BrightRoam was purchased by iRoam Mobile Solutions Inc.

-iRoam Mobile Solutions purchased Brightroam to complement its connectivity and security products and services for the mobile and roaming user, including iPass Inc., mobile device management and existing enterprise cellular roaming solutions.
+On December 22, 2010, BrightRoam was purchased by iRoam Mobile Solutions Inc. iRoam Mobile Solutions purchased Brightroam to complement its connectivity and security products and services for the mobile and roaming user, including iPass Inc., mobile device management and existing enterprise cellular roaming solutions.

 With this purchase, iRoam assumed responsibility for all Brightroam customers, including maintaining 24/7 customer service, SIM cards delivery, activation as well as the user portal to allow users to manage their accounts.

 Telehop merger

 In May 2014, Telehop Communications Inc. acquired the business assets of iRoam Mobile Solutions Inc., a Canadian company that operates under the iRoam and Brightroam brands in North America.
-The company provides global cellular phone communications services, SIM cards, roaming devices and worldwide Wi-Fi roaming solutions that are sold directly and through distributors for use around the world.
-In line with the acquisition, G3 Telecom's G3 Wireless and Brightroam will form part of iRoam's consumer branding.
+In line with the acquisition, G3 Telecom's G3 Wireless and Brightroam would form part of iRoam's consumer branding.
+The brand was discontinued in 2022 when the web site was closed.

-Alliances

-Brightroam holds alliances with various international cellular providers such as: